rramoscabral/AZ-400---Training---Microsoft-Azure-DevOps-Solutions/Prepare-for-the-course.md

 <a id="top" />

-# Preparing for the course
+# Prepare for the course

 - [1.
 Redeem your Digital Microsoft Official Courseware (DMOC)](#1)
 - [2.
 Create a Microsoft account](#2)